Telefonorosso/heartbeat-sentinel/README.md

 # heartbeat-sentinel
 A device that doesn't trust the internet to tell me the world is fine.
-# Civilization Heartbeat Sentinel

-> **Monitoring the continuity of civilization — one RF heartbeat at a time.**

 A Raspberry Pi + SDR system that monitors fundamental real-world signals to detect whether civilization is operating normally — *without relying on the internet as a single source of truth.*